 As the United States grew exponentially in size and population over the course of the 19th century, formal social groups and fraternal societies of all kinds sprang up across the country with missions that encompassed lofty themes of patriotism, industry, fellowship, and civic service.
 The National Grange of Patrons of Husbandry was one such organization, founded in 1867 as a community organization for farmers and their families.
 Unlike the overwhelming majority of fraternal-style societies in the 19th century, women were permitted to join the Grange as equal members to men.
 Acknowledging the primary importance of the family in rural American history and culture, the organization also offered Junior Grange programs for children.

-Grange Halls remain an important tenet of Connecticut’s agricultural communities, hosting public social events in their halls, providing education opportunities for members young and old, sponsoring community drives and fundraisers, and supporting agricultural initiatives throughout the state.
+Grange Halls remain an important tenet of Connecticut’s agricultural communities, hosting public social events, providing education opportunities for members young and old, sponsoring community drives and fundraisers, and supporting agricultural initiatives throughout the state.
 While overall membership numbers have declined since the early 20th century, today there are nearly 60 active local Granges operating under the mantle of the Connecticut State Grange.
 The seeds of a transformative agricultural movement were first planted today in Connecticut history.

-“History of the Connecticut State Grange,” CT State Grange website
+“History of the Connecticut State Grange,” Connecticut State Grange website

 List of Historic Grange Halls in Connecticut, via Historic Buildings of Connecticut blog

 “Declaration of Purposes,” National Grange of the Patrons of Husbandry